stoeps13/connections-doc/source/admin/install/r_Orient_Me_setup_pers_vols_HA.md

 In an high availability configuration, best practice is to maintain persistent storage away from the ICp Masters themselves, on a separate machine that all ICp Masters can access.

+!!! note
-**Note:** The machine storing the persistent volumes in an HA configuration will not have Docker or Kubectl installed.
+    The machine storing the persistent volumes in an HA configuration will not have Docker or Kubectl installed.

 This procedure uses two nodes:

 -   Boot Node – to execute Kubectl commands
 -   Storage Node – to store the persistent data \(NFS\)

+!!! note
-**Note:**  Worker Nodes must be on the same subnet as the Storage machine.
+     Worker Nodes must be on the same subnet as the Storage machine.

 ## Configuring the persistent volumes { .section}